kiba/Writings/atg/chp4_welcome_to_the_future.md

 So this was where he will be staying for the foreseeable future.
 For Swift's wealth, the house was rather modest.
 It was a standard fare typical three bedroom suburban home.

-As he walked toward a guestroom he will be staying in, he realized how the future didn't really change much.
-There were new and different cars, of course, but they still pollute and consume fossil fuel all the same.
-Even Swift's car, which ran on electricity wasn't all that different.
+As he settled in a questroom, he realized how much the future changed.
+There were new models of cars, of course, but they still pollute and consume fossil fuel all the same.
+Even Swift's electric car seemed more of a refinement than a revolution.

 Technology had clearly advanced, but it hasn't morphed into unrecognizable form.